Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Applications

 We will be interested in two natural problems induced by such a family: \begin{inparaenum}[(i)] \item smallest cluster -- find the smallest set in the family with certain properties, and \item min-max clustering -- find disjoint sets in the family such that they cover the original set, and the maximum price of these sets is minimized. \end{inparaenum}

+\begin{remark} \remlab{monotonicity_sketch} In the following, we consider sketchable families $(\PntSet, \Family)$, where $\PntSet$ is a set of Euclidean points.
+In this case, $\PntSet = \brc{\pnt_1, \dots, \pnt_n}$ can be viewed as a set of elements, where each $\pnt_i$ is additionally given a realization at some location in $\Re^d$.
+Specifically, changing the locations of the realizations does not change the subsets in $\Family$.
+This is required to ensure the \PLipschitzRef property holds.
+Specifically, sketches remain the same after a $\Delta$-\translation.
+Furthermore, we do not have to maintain the sketches under deletions (of the underlying points), as pruned points correspond to complete sketches that are being thrown away, see \remref{prune_sketches}. \end{remark}

-\begin{remark} Note it is not necessary for the descriptions to have $O(1)$ size or the oracle to run in $O(1)$ time, however, assuming otherwise will affect the running time of \ndpAlg if it is used to solve a problem involving a \EUCSS. \end{remark}
+\begin{remark} Note that the sketches do not need to have $O(1)$ size or the oracle to run in $O(1)$ time.
+However, assuming otherwise will affect the running time of \ndpAlg if it is used to solve a problem involving a sketchable family. \end{remark}

 \begin{example} Consider associating a positive $k$-dimensional vector $\vecA_\pnt$ with each point $\pnt \in \PntSet$ (a vector is \emphi{positive} if it is non-zero, and all its coordinates are non-negative).
 A \emphi{positive linear inequality} is an inequality of the form $\sum_i \alpha_i x_i \geq c$, where the coefficients $\alpha_1, \ldots, \alpha_k$ are all non-negative.
 For such a linear inequality, consider the set system $(\PntSet, \Family)$, where a set $\PntSetB$ is in $\Family$ if the linear inequality holds for the vector $\sum_{\pnt \in \PntSetB} \vecA_\pnt$.
-Clearly, this family is a sketchable family, the sketch being the sum of the vectors associated with the points of the set (here $k$ is assumed to be a constant).
+Clearly, this family is sketchable, the sketch being the sum of the vectors associated with the points of the set (here $k$ is assumed to be a constant).

 It is easy to verify that sketchable families are closed under finite intersection.
 Specifically, given a collection of $m$ such positive inequalities, the family of sets such that their sketch vector complies with all these inequalities is a sketchable family (of course, checking if a set, given its sketch, is in the family naively would take $O(m k)$ time).